QuaSi-Software/Documentation/docs/resie_fundamentals.md

 1. Components with no dependencies can be calculated directly.
 2. One component now has all of its dependencies fulfilled and can also be calculated.
 Another component is still missing one of its dependencies.
 3. The component that was incomplete in the previous step can now be completed.
-4. The last incomplete component is calculated and completes the entire network.
+4. The last incomplete component is calculated and completes the entire system.

 #### Cycles and feedback loops

-Cycles in the both the energy net and the information flow graph lead to issues with finding solutions to the order of execution.
-However these cycles are not a problem in actualized energy nets, as not all parts of a cycle are active at the same time.
+Cycles in the both the energy system and the information flow graph lead to issues with finding solutions to the order of execution.
+However these cycles are not a problem in actualized energy systems, as not all parts of a cycle are active at the same time.
 For example an electrolyser might feed into a hydrogen storage, which feeds into an fuel cell, which feeds back into the electrical net.
-It would make little sense however to have both systems run at the same time, as this would ultimately waste electricity.
-So while this topology causes cycles in the network, in operation these cycles do not cause issues.
+It would make little sense however to have both components run at the same time, as this would ultimately waste electricity.
+So while these connections causes cycles in the graph, in operation these cycles do not cause issues.